-"Excuse me, Detective Brooks," a from sidewalk behind man's, deep, and studiously calm. voice from door.
+"Excuse me, Detective Brooks," a from sidewalk behind her—a man's, deep, older, and studiously calm. voice from door.
 Sal back from the van turned include in her of vision. think there's been misunderstanding."

 was tall, Hispanic, wore priest’s black and collar.
 He held tray with three coffees in one hand, the was raised, palm up, between blessing surrender.

 “Who are you?
 What the hell is going here?”

 “I’m Father Arturo Menchú,” accent on the second syllable, “and as your other question: can explain, you’ll let me.”

 They the sidewalk beside the van.
 Menchú had wanted talk inside, Sal gave him a what-kind-of-idiot-do-you-take-me-for look, ended that line of conversation fast.
 Red looked uncomfortable be out the open—he kept shifting from foot to glancing over his shoulder, deep his pockets.
 The woman just watched, crossed. bandage wrapped the knuckles of her right hand, and there of lean muscle beneath black slimline jacket.
 Sal liked After confusing day, straightforward hostility felt refreshing.